 #MeditationMonday – Out of the abundance of a man’s heart, his mouth speaks.

 Welcome, dearly beloved.
 I pray the mercies of God over you throughout this week.
 I hope to encourage and build you up in the Lord.
-I pray that you will gain a deeper understanding of the spirit of modesty.
+I pray that you will gain a deeper understanding of the spirit of love.
 As you grow in this knowledge and understanding, may you be empowered to share your convictions with others.

 Today we’re meditating on Ephesians 5:2